The Rules for Picking Hot Tinder Photos (or any dating app)

 2. Find the perfect balance for body shots

 It's daunting, but the straight truth is that people on Tinder are judging your looks.
 That means not only your face, but your body too.
 There's a fine balance with choosing a body pic.
 If you hide your body completely, you don't look self-confident.
 If you show off your rippling abs in every photo, you can look self-obsessed.
 The trick here is to choose just one picture that includes your body.
 If that means a top-off beach pic, then do it.
 If that means a full-body photo where you're glammed up for a night out, fantastic.
 If that means a candid shot where your torso is visible, that works too.
-If you're not massively confident in your body, just try not to make that obvious!
-Be self-confident, my lovelies.
+If you're not massively confident in your body, just try not to make it totally obvious!

 3. Show off a hobby